-Thanks for your interest in volunteering with us to build a diverse, inclusive community through a high-quality dining experience with healthy delicious food.
+Thanks for your interest in volunteering with Stone Soup to build a diverse, inclusive community through a high-quality dining experience with healthy delicious food!
+Volunteers are a key part of our mission, and we aim to strategically use volunteers' skills to address community needs.

-Volunteers at Stone Soup Café each add a unique spice and flavor to the community, which contributes to our culture of belonging.
-When everyone adds an ingredient to the soup pot, we all share in the bounty!
+Volunteers at Stone Soup Café each add a unique flavor to the community and contribute to our culture of belonging.

 Find us at 399 Main Street in Greenfield, in the basement of All Souls Church.
 We're on the corner of Hope Street & Main Street.
 Enter at the Hope Street entrance – through the red door.
 Street parking is free on Saturdays.